Al Warsan Lakes - return to Central Region

 Birds:

-192 species (excluding escapes) have been recorded during the period January 2005 (when the site changed name) to December 2018.
+More than 190 species (excluding escapes) have been recorded during the period January 2005 until now.

 Rarities since 2005 have included Marbled Duck in 2012, Mediterranean Gull, Common Gull, Little Swift, Asian Koel, Streak-throated Swallow, etc.